reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 # AOSP soundfx Remover Magisk Module

 ## Descriptions
 - Removes all standard AOSP system soundfx (except proxy and visualizer).
 Makes your audio mod sounds clearer.
+AOSP soundfx is exist in all ROM and vendor, not only in AOSP based ROM.

 ## Screenshots
 - https://t.me/androidryukimods/92